Step-by-step Approach to Creating an Asthma-friendly School

 Collect data via a “walk-through”.
-Data helps to understand what asthma triggers should be the focus.
-Conducting an environmental walk-through of a school provides data on which areas of the school need improvement and what they are (mold, clutter, chemicals, or other asthma triggers).
+Data helps to understand which asthma triggers should be the focus.
+Conducting an environmental walk-through of a school provides data on which areas of the school need improvement and which asthma triggers exist in each of those areas.

 Identify problem areas.
-The results of your walk-through — what you answered “yes” to, and the frequency or duration of the problem — will demonstrate what kinds of potential asthma triggers exist, and whether they are school-wide or systemic, or more isolated problems.
+The results of your walk-through — what you answered “yes” to, and the frequency or duration of the problem — will demonstrate what kinds of potential asthma triggers exist, and whether they are school-wide, systemic, or more isolated problems.

-The Massachusetts Department of Public Health’s Bureau of Environmental Health’s Indoor Air Quality Program (IAQP) can assist schools in assessing air quality through IAQ assessment.
-The IAQP conducts assessments of public buildings to evaluate the ventilation system, determine the potential for microbial growth, and identify and locate the point sources of environmental concerns.
+The Massachusetts Department of Public Health’s Indoor Air Quality Program (IAQP) can assist schools in assessing air quality through indoor air quality assessment.
+The program conducts assessments of public buildings to evaluate the ventilation system, determine the potential for microbial growth, and identify and locate the point sources of environmental concerns.
 Through these assessments, the IAQP can provide technical assistance regarding indoor air quality, water damage, mold remediation and other related indoor air quality issues in buildings.
-An IAQ evaluation can be helpful in identifying and prioritizing building-related concerns.
+An indoor air quality evaluation can be helpful in identifying and prioritizing building-related concerns.
 (Note: It is important to know that the IAQP does not enforce state housing or building codes, and is not responsible for building issues that are the jurisdiction of a municipal health department or board of health.)
-Click here for more information, including how to request an IAQ assessment of your school visit.
+Click here for more information, including how to request an indoor air quality assessment of your school visit.

 Prioritize actions.
-Once problem areas have been identified, form a group who can put some asthma-friendly practices in place and inspire support in a new or enhanced policy.
-Now you need to make a plan of action and prioritize your list:
+Once problem areas have been identified, form a group that can put some asthma-friendly practices in place or inspire support in a new or enhanced policy.
+Then make a plan of action and prioritize your list:

 If you want to address several problem areas at once, take the environmental health and safety management approach.